gbmhunter/blog/content/electronics/components/diodes/leds/_index.md

 You can get LED's in a variety of SMD packages.
 Common SMD LED packages include the 0603 on 0402 chip packages.

 {{< img src="0603-led-up-close.jpg" width="1200px" caption="A picture of a 0603 LED up close on a PCB.
 You can see the filament running into the middle of the pad (the part which emits the light)." >}}

+## Lifetime And Reliability

+The expected lifetime and reliability is not typically given on standard-issue LED datasheets, mainly due to:

+* Typical LEDs last so long that lifetime of any product they are used in is determined by other factors
+* It is expensive and time-consuming to measure LED reliability
+* Lifetime and reliability information is considered somewhat confidential

+However, some LED manufacturers to give lifetime and reliability information.
+This is typically done for higher power, specific purpose LEDs such as powerful illumination LEDs (think streetlights, car headlights) or agricultural growing lights.
+The lifetime is typically expressed as a curve of _power maintenance_ over time (in terms of hours the LED has been on for).
+Power maintenance is how powerful the LED (in terms of light output power) compared to when it was new.
+Typical single-value lifetimes can be described as the number of hours until the LED light outputs power reduces to 70 or 50% of it's initial output power (a 70 ro 50% power maintenance).